Violetta White Delafield: Scientific work

 Delafield was particularly interested in fungi, and her earliest illustrations date back to 1899.
 She specialized in Gasteromycetes and many of her specimens were collected in New England and the Hudson Valley.

 In the early 20th century, Delafield published three scientific papers under her maiden name, V.S.
 White, on fungi of the Tylostomaceae and Nidulariaceae families in North America.
 She also cataloged fungi on Mount Desert Island, Maine, to supplement Edward Lothrop Rand's 1894 work Flora of Mount Desert Island.
 She also studied Geastrales, more commonly known as earthstars, for a manuscript that remained unpublished.
 Delafield worked with Lucien Underwood at the New York Botanical Garden where she became a registered investigator, and with Charles H. Peck of the New York State Museum.

 Delafield is credited with the discovery of several species of fungi, including eight species of Tulostoma (stalked puffballs).
 She corresponded with and borrowed mycological specimens from William Alphonso Murrill, the founder of the journal Mycologia.
 After her marriage, she devoted less time to scientific work but continued to collect specimens in several locations including Buck Hill Falls, Pennsylvania, the Catskills, New York and Litchfield, Connecticut.

 Marriage and family

-Violetta Susan White married John Ross Delafield (1874–1964) on 14 June 1904 in Manhattan at Church of the Heavenly Rest and went on to have three children.
+Violetta Susan White married John Ross Delafield (1874–1964) on 14 June 1904 in Manhattan at the Church of the Heavenly Rest and went on to have three children.
 John Ross Delafield was born in Fieldson, Bronx, to parents from wealthy, prominent Hudson Valley families.
-The Delafield's were related to the Livingston family, who established the country estate known as Montgomery Place, which became the couple's main residence after 1921.
+The Delafields were related to the Livingston family, who established the country estate known as Montgomery Place, which became the couple's main residence after 1921.